Skip to main content

 Crafting an Effective Peptide Protocol

-The design of a protocol is aimed at replicating the body’s natural patterns of hormone secretion.
+The design of a peptide therapy protocol is aimed at replicating the body’s natural patterns of hormone secretion.
 Growth hormone is released in pulses, primarily during deep sleep.
 For this reason, both Sermorelin and Ipamorelin are typically administered as a subcutaneous injection shortly before bedtime.
 This timing is intended to amplify the largest natural GH pulse of the day, thereby maximizing the therapeutic effect on cellular repair, memory consolidation, and metabolic regulation that occurs during sleep.

 The dosing is carefully calibrated based on an individual’s baseline biometric data, age, and specific wellness goals.
 The process typically involves a “loading” phase followed by a maintenance protocol, with regular monitoring of IGF-1 levels and other relevant biomarkers to ensure the dose is optimized for both efficacy and safety.
 The goal is to elevate IGF-1 into a youthful, optimal range, leading to the desired improvements in body composition and metabolic health.